KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 Importantly, this generator function is not a generator (iterator) itself.

+#### Return value

 Functions and generator functions be behave differently when called.
-Regular functions return a user-specified type - `None` in this case:
+A regular function returns a user-specified type - in this case `None`:

 ```python
 $ python3